crashbox-ci/ci/README.md

-# Drone base image
+# Docker base image for crashbox
-Docker file that generates the image that is run on ci.jodersky.ch continuous integration server.
+Docker file that generates the default image for crashbox